On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature

-Since the first term in \eqref{eq:lb_statement} follows directly from Theorem \ref{thm:noiseless_lower}, it suffices to establish the second term; we do so in the following section by considering constant-valued functions.
-On the other hand, it is also of interest to establish a single hard subset of functions that yields both terms in \eqref{eq:lb_statement} in a unified manner, thus establishing a single source of difficulty for both terms.
+The first term in \eqref{eq:mat_lb_sig} follows directly from noiseless average-case error bounds (see Appendix \ref{app:existing}).
+The second term can also be established by considering constant-valued functions \citep{Pla96}, or as a special case of \eqref{eq:se_lb_sig} (which is proved below).
+On the other hand, it is also of interest to establish a single hard subset of functions that yields both terms in \eqref{eq:mat_lb_sig} in a unified manner, thus establishing a single source of difficulty for both terms.
 We provide such an approach in Appendix \ref{app:lowerboundproof}, considering functions composed of several small ``bumps''.
 The idea is that with too few samples the algorithm cannot reliably determine which bumps are positive and which are negative, and if too many of these are uncertain, then a certain level of error is unavoidable.